 Some of the benefits of living in a village include: zoning protection, control of construction through local building permits, curbside leaf pick-up, road maintenance, street sweeping, and snow removal.
 As a result of this local control, there can be greater efficiency that leads to lower taxes.The Village of Baxter Estates is governed by a four-member Board of Trustees and a Mayor, all unsalaried and elected for two year terms in elections held the third Tuesday in March.
 The Mayor and two Trustees are elected in odd-numbered years and the other two Trustees in even-numbered years.
 Any resident may vote who is 18 years of age, a U.S. citizen, and has been a resident of the state and village for at least 30 days.

 The Board meets at 7:30 P.M. on the first Thursday of each month.
-The annual meeting is held on the third Monday in April.
+The annual meeting is held in April.
 All meetings are held in the Village Office at 315 Main Street and are open to the public.

 Board members all serve on various committees pertaining to Village affairs.
 In addition, Board members are always available to the public by leaving a message at the village office or by email.